Battle of Colhuacatonco: Last stand of the Spaniards

-As the Mexica were giving chase to Alvarado's troops, a pair of heavy cannons installed near the their camp at Tlacopan helped them retreat back to safety, causing heavy casualties among the Mexica.
+As the Mexica were giving chase to Alvarado's troops, a pair of heavy cannons installed near their camp at Tlacopan helped them retreat back to safety, causing heavy casualties among the Mexica.
 Still, they did not know of Cortés' or Sandoval's state, and the threats shouted by the Mexica made them severely anxious.
 The brigantines however were still facing a large struggle while facing the Mexica war canoes; one of the brigantines became stuck among the stakes placed in the water, some Mexica warriors managed to climb aboard and it was almost fully captured.
 3 soldiers were killed inside and one was captured alive.
 This brigantine was rescued by another commanded by captain Juan Jaramillo.
 Another also got stuck, commanded by captain Juan de Limpias Carvajal, but managed to break out after an intense fight with the Mexica, being the first one to break out of this trap.

 When Cortés finally reached his camp, which was still under attack, he sent Andrés de Tapia under the protection of three horsemen to ride to Alvarado's camp to report on their current state.
 Though he was wounded in an ambush in the way by a few Mexica soldiers dispatched there by Cuauhtémoc in an attempt to cut the Spanish communication lines, Tapia reached the camp to find that most of the Spaniards from the camp were still in good condition.

 Gonzalo de Sandoval too was ambushed in the same manner as the other ambushes after Cortés had already retreated.
 Six of his Spanish soldiers were killed and he was badly wounded, but he still tried to encourage his soldiers to fight.
 Rather than returning to their camp, they began to retreat to Cortés' camp to see their commander in person under the cover of two of his brigantines through a narrow causeway, ordering his native warriors to cross the causeway first to have enough space for the Spaniards to follow more easily.
 Eventually they made it to his camp.
 Because Tapia still wasn't back since Cortés sent him to check on Alvarado's troops, he sent Sandoval and another officer named Francisco de Lugo to check on them.
 They finally arrived late in the afternoon.